4 Hypothesis and equivalence tests

 3. Are the levels of social trust in two different communities equivalent?

-This chapter explains how to compute and interpret both hypothesis and equivalence tests using the marginaleffects package.1
+This chapter shows how to compute and interpret both hypothesis and equivalence tests using the marginaleffects package.1

 The outcome of interest is a binary variable, outcome, equal to 1 if a study participant chose to travel to the center, and 0 otherwise.
 The treatment is a binary variable, incentive, equal is 1 if the participant was part of the treatment arm and received an incentive.
 In addition, the researchers collected information about people’s distance from the test center, and a numeric identifier for the village in which they live.
-Finally, they also collected an age variable, which we have aggregated into three groups under the agecat column.
+Finally, our dataset includes a measure of the participants’ age, divided in three groups in the agecat column.

 We use the readRDS() function to read the dataset into memory, the head() function to extract the first few rows, and the tt() function from the tinytable package to display results in a good-looking table: